JosephNgabo/mini-admin-panel-frontend/README.md

 ### **Mini Admin Panel — Frontend**,

-##### This is the frontend application of Mini Admin Panel,which is application for managing users, viewing analytics, handling cryptography, and exporting data.
+##### This is the frontend application of Mini Admin Panel,which is application for managing users(CRUD Operation), viewing analytics, handling cryptography, and exporting data.
 ---
-###  Features Implented
+###  Features Implemented

 ###  **1. User Management**